 To make your visit unforgettable, try walking around on a tour to uncover hidden gems and learn about its rich history.
 You can also ride on streetcars or take a slow cruise down the Mississippi River for some amazing views.

-Whether you’re into live music, art galleries, or simply soaking up one of America’s liveliest cities’ vibes, you definitely have to go see the charming charm that is The French Quarter in New Orleans.
+Whether you’re into live music, art galleries, or simply soaking up one of America’s liveliest cities’ vibes, you have to see the charming charm that is The French Quarter in New Orleans.

 3.4.
 Check Out the Garden District

-It’s super easy getting there and you can totally make it work with your budget.
-You could walk around or hop on a bus tour- whatever works for you!
-Once you’re there though, get ready for sensory overload.
-The hustle and bustle of Bourbon Street are right nearby along with the calming beauty of the Orleans Botanical Garden.
+It’s super easy getting there, and you can make it work with your budget.
+You could walk around or hop on a bus tour- whatever works!
+Once you’re there, though, get ready for sensory overload.
+The hustle and bustle of Bourbon Street are right nearby, along with the calming beauty of the Orleans Botanical Garden.

-The best part about this place is that anyone can find something they enjoy- history buffs will love it as well as people who are into art or music or just soaking up an awesome atmosphere.
+The best part about this place is that anyone can find something they enjoy- history buffs will love it, as well as people who are into art or music or just soaking up an awesome atmosphere.
 So why wait any longer?
-Go check out what makes New Orleans such a unique city today by visiting the lovely Garden District.
+Check out what makes New Orleans a unique city today by visiting the lovely Garden District.

 3.5.
 Learn About World War II at the National WWII Museum

 If you’re headed to New Orleans and need some fun ideas, check out the National WWII Museum.
 It’s a must-see spot in town.
-You can get up close and personal with displays of tanks, planes, and artifacts from veterans’ experiences, plus learn all about how important World War II was for the country as well as NOLA specifically.
+You can get up close and personal with displays of tanks, planes, and artifacts from veterans’ experiences.
+You can also learn about how important World War II was for the country and NOLA specifically.

 3.6.
 Experience Bourbon Street

-But be smart about it – Bourbon Street can get pretty crowded with tourists and locals alike, so stay aware of your surroundings all the time.
+But be smart – Bourbon Street can get pretty crowded with tourists and locals alike, so stay aware of your surroundings.
 And don’t forget to arrange transportation ahead of time so that getting lost or stuck isn’t on your agenda.

-Bourbon Street is pretty awesome, there are tons of spots to catch live music and grab a drink.
-You can hear everything from jazz tunes to rock ballads, so definitely hit up some different joints.
+Bourbon Street is pretty awesome; there are tons of spots to catch live music and grab a drink.
+You can hear everything from jazz tunes to rock ballads, so you hit up some different joints.
 And don’t forget about the food!
-There’s gumbo, jambalaya, po’boys – all the classic New Orleans bites you have to try out.
+There’s gumbo, jambalaya, po’boys – all the classic New Orleans bites you must try.